 On top of all this, you’ve got the ongoing shambolic and self-centred actions of our politicians.
 The people who are supposed to represent us and lead us into a better future.
 Instead, most of them seem to spend their time globe-trotting on our tax dollars, bickering with each other, and looking after their mates with jobs for the boys.

 Who wouldn’t be feeling under some pressure amongst all that?

 Well, maybe not the bosses at all the big fuel companies hitting record profits as pensioners struggle to keep warm in the European winter.
 They seem just fine.

-Or maybe not all the big tech companies laying off their staff in their thousands just to protect their billion dollar plus bottom lines.
+Or maybe not all the big tech companies laying off staff in their thousands just to protect their billion-dollar-plus bottom lines.
 No real pressure with those guys.

 We can’t be alone in thinking many big brands aren’t showing great character at the moment.
 Where are the brands sticking up for their customers and staff?
 Living the values they talk about in their fancy corporate report.
 Using their power to do good, instead of using it to fill the already stuffed pockets of shareholders.

 Well, it’s not all bad.
 But you have to look hard to find examples of businesses showing good character.

 Patagonia’s founder transferring ownership of the company to a not-for-profit trust was one from the end of last year.

 The philanthropy of the owner of India’s massive Tata group, and the billions he donates to charities and good causes is another.